swissdeam/go-basics/readme.md

 ### Methods for Pointers
 we cannot change some fields in struct when we write <name_of_struct.name_of_methods()> we have to create pointer for struct.
 With pointer methods can change value of fields in struct

+### Interfaces
+Interface is show how some struct acts.
+There is methods in interface that each struct have for themself.
+Struct in interface should have all of methods that declarated in interface type.